 - Birthdays: Let’s face it, everyone wants to feel special on their birthday.
 Throwing a shout out, giving the day off or sending a gift lets employees feel seen and appreciated.

 - Life events: Every employee is on a unique path in life and joining them in celebrating weddings, new home purchases or a new baby creates community.

 - Holidays: Remember that your employees come from diverse backgrounds and what is considered a holiday to celebrate may be as different and as diverse as your workforce.
-So, be sure to recognize all the holidays your employees view as important or sacred.
-What’s more, you could even offer floating holidays and let employees choose which holiday they want to recognize.
+So, be sure to recognise all the holidays your employees view as important or sacred.
+What’s more, you could even offer floating holidays and let employees choose which holiday they want to recognise.

 - Great customer review: When a customer or client praises an employee, be sure to share it across the company.
-This not only makes the individual feel appreciated, but it also reinforces positive behaviors across the company so people know what "good work" looks like.
+This not only makes the individual feel appreciated, but it also reinforces positive behaviours across the company so people know what 'good work' looks like.

 Make moments of recognition matter by making them detailed and meaningful.
 Why does your fellow colleague deserve recognition?
-Ensure the person knows specifically what they’ve done, and how they’ve helped you.
+Ensure the person knows precisely what they’ve done, and how they’ve helped you.

 Make sure to build an initiative that allows for all to give and all to receive recognition under one brand to better connect your people.

 Shine a spotlight on moments of recognition, either through social capabilities or other public means, to celebrate achievements and to reinforce habits for the rest of the company.

 Make recognition more impactful by sending moments of recognition instantly that are easily accessible anytime, anywhere.